-The DEIS is available for public review and comment from June 14 to July 29, 2024.
-Individuals with an interest in the Proposed Action have an opportunity to review the evaluations, inquire about any areas of concern, and offer additional information that should be considered by USGS during the planning and decision-making process.
-During the public review period, the USGS will host an in-person public meeting in Madison, Wisconsin, and a virtual public meeting.
-The dates and times of these meetings and other meeting information will be provided on the project website (https://www.nwhceis.com/) and in notifications published in the Wisconsin State Journal and Capital Times and emailed to individuals on the project contact list.
-Following the end of the DEIS public comment period, USGS will prepare and publish an FEIS in accordance with NEPA and its guidance, which will incorporate additional data that may come to light into the decision-making process and take into consideration comments received on the DEIS.
+The DEIS was made available for public review and comment following publication of the Notice of Availability in the Federal Register on June 14 to July 29, 2024.
+Individuals with an interest in the Proposed Action had an opportunity to review the evaluations, inquire about any areas of concern, and offer additional information that should be considered by USGS during the planning and decision-making process.
+Details on public outreach activities ahead of and during the public review period are provided below.
+Copies of outreach materials distributed during the public review period are included in Appendix A. Following the end of the DEIS public comment period, the USGS prepared an FEIS in accordance with NEPA and its guidance, incorporating additional data and information and taking into consideration comments received on the DEIS.